Chapter 6 Layout

 4 |

-Note that the content that is rendered is not the result of the concatenation of each paragraphs contained into the merge cells.
-Only one paragraph will be kept, the top left one of all merge cells.
+Note that the content that is rendered is not the result of the concatenation of each paragraph contained in the merged cells.
+Only one paragraph will be kept, the top left one of all merged cells.

 letters2 |